-- Action COS-3a: Continue to implement the Storm Water mitigation requirements in the Sebastopol Municipal Code in order to protect and enhance the water quality of watercourses and water bodies by reducing pollutants in storm water discharges to the maximum extent practicable, and by prohibiting non-storm water discharges to the storm drain system. - Action COS-3b: Continue to implement the Wetlands District protection requirements in the Sebastopol Municipal Code in order to preserve and protect environmentally sensitive waterways and/or wetland areas.
+Action COS-3a: Continue to implement the Storm Water mitigation requirements in the Sebastopol Municipal Code in order to protect and enhance the water quality of watercourses and water bodies by reducing pollutants in storm water discharges to the maximum extent practicable, and by prohibiting non-storm water discharges to the storm drain system.

+Action COS-3b: Continue to implement the Wetlands District protection requirements in the Sebastopol Municipal Code in order to preserve and protect environmentally sensitive waterways and/or wetland areas.
 Review all development applications for consistency with the requirements of this Chapter, including use restrictions and development criteria established to protect surface water quality.

-Continue to implement Creek Setback requirements of the Sebastopol Municipal Code in order to protect water quality, riparian habitat, and bank stability for all projects adjacent to creeks within the City.
+Action COS-3c: Continue to implement Creek Setback requirements of the Sebastopol Municipal Code in order to protect water quality, riparian habitat, and bank stability for all projects adjacent to creeks within the City.

-Continue to require new development projects to construct and implement all applicable storm water retention and water quality requirement standards and improvements contained in the Santa Rosa LID Manual, or equivalent document that implements the City's storm water permit.
+Action COS-3d: Continue to require new development projects to construct and implement all applicable storm water retention and water quality requirement standards and improvements contained in the Santa Rosa LID Manual, or equivalent document that implements the City's storm water permit.

-Action COS-3e:

-During updates to the City's Storm Drain System Utility Master Plan, identify opportunities to restore any channelized and culverted drainage systems to a naturalized condition, without compromising the conveyance effectiveness of the system, and identify standards and opportunities to construct new storm water drainage infrastructure utilizing natural drainage features and effective best management practices to remove pollutants from storm water runoff, while maintaining a system that effectively protects residents and businesses from flooding.
+Action COS-3e: During updates to the City's Storm Drain System Utility Master Plan, identify opportunities to restore any channelized and culverted drainage systems to a naturalized condition, without compromising the conveyance effectiveness of the system, and identify standards and opportunities to construct new storm water drainage infrastructure utilizing natural drainage features and effective best management practices to remove pollutants from storm water runoff, while maintaining a system that effectively protects residents and businesses from flooding.

-Utilize existing regulations and procedures, including but not limited to, the Zoning Ordinance, the design review process, and the environmental review process, in order to conserve wetlands and riparian habitat within the city limits and the Planning Area.
+Action COS-3f: Utilize existing regulations and procedures, including but not limited to, the Zoning Ordinance, the design review process, and the environmental review process, in order to conserve wetlands and riparian habitat within the city limits and the Planning Area.

-Coordinate with the California Department of Fish and Wildlife, Sonoma County, and local watershed protection groups to identify potentially impacted aquatic habitat within Sebastopol's Planning Area and to develop riparian management guidelines to be implemented by development, recreation, and other projects adjacent to creeks, streams, and other waterways.
+Action COS-3g: Coordinate with the California Department of Fish and Wildlife, Sonoma County, and local watershed protection groups to identify potentially impacted aquatic habitat within Sebastopol's Planning Area and to develop riparian management guidelines to be implemented by development, recreation, and other projects adjacent to creeks, streams, and other waterways.
 Efforts should be coordinated with the Laguna Wetlands Preserve Restoration and Management Plan.

-Encourage volunteer-based programs that organize community creek restoration and/or clean-up events and provide public education regarding the benefits of city and regional water resources.
+Action COS-3h: Encourage volunteer-based programs that organize community creek restoration and/or clean-up events and provide public education regarding the benefits of city and regional water resources.

-Provide a conservation page (or similar page) on the City's website that provides links to resource agencies (i.e., CDFW, USFWS, USACE, etc.) and provides information regarding local and regional conservation and environmental programs, to the extent that the City has readily available information.
+Action COS-3i: Provide a conservation page (or similar page) on the City's website that provides links to resource agencies (i.e., CDFW, USFWS, USACE, RWQCB, etc.) and provides information regarding local and regional conservation and environmental groups and programs, including the Atascadero Watershed Council and the Laguna de Santa Rosa Foundation, to the extent that the City has readily available information.
 Information that identifies creeks and tributaries affecting the Sebastopol area and the Laguna de Santa Rosa watershed should also be included.

-Action COS-3j:

-Continue to identify which stormwater and drainage facilities are in need of repair and address these needs through the CIP process.
+Action COS-3j: Continue to identify which stormwater and drainage facilities are in need of repair and address these needs through the CIP process.

-Action COS-3k:

-As part of the CIP process, identify channelized and buried creeks that may be suitable for naturalization and rehabilitation.
+Action COS-3k: As part of the CIP process, identify channelized and buried creeks that may be suitable for naturalization and rehabilitation.

-Action COS-31:

-Preclude development that would adversely affect the natural vegetation, wildlife habitat, or rare or endangered species in designated wetland and riparian areas, pursuant to Figure COS-1: Environmentally Sensitive Areas.
+Action COS-31: Preclude development that would adversely affect the natural vegetation, wildlife habitat, or rare or endangered species in designated wetland and riparian areas, pursuant to Figure 5.1: Environmentally Sensitive Areas.